V-Sekai/manuals/decisions/20210715-portable-world-content.md

 - Easier creation of new virtual worlds.
 - Encourage remixing content
-- Keeping old content portable to new virtual worlds
+- Keeping old content portable to new virtual #world

 ### Negative Consequences

-- Have to find different monetization means for independent virtual worlds
+- Have to find different monetization means for independent virtual #world

 ### Is there a reason why this should be core and done by us?